What is conversational analytics?

 The meaningful failure mode in NL-to-SQL systems is misinterpreting the question — generating the right-looking query for the wrong interpretation.
 LDOO surfaces the query it ran alongside every answer.
 You can see exactly what was asked of your data, verify the interpretation, and catch edge cases.

-That is not just a technical feature - it is the trust mechanism that makes the answer safe to send to clients.
 For the full technical detail, see how the pipeline works and our trust and data handling page.

 How do agencies use conversational analytics day-to-day?

 A typical agency workflow with LDOO replaces hours of manual work with seconds of conversation.
+For the full picture with real conversation examples, see the agency guide.

 What is the ROI of conversational analytics for agencies?